| Dream telepathy experiments traditionally use pictures as

 "official" target for spontaneous alternatives, probably

+because they are more interesting!
 The opportunities for psychic "hits" in a dream telepathy

 experiment are many-fold.
 Nowadays, I never limit myself to